 Eventually, his car rear-ended a Toyota Corolla, which sent the latter spinning across the freeway.
 The collision caused Levi’s Mustang to fall into a ravine.
 Witnesses claim the car driver then exited his vehicle to flee the scene of the car accident on foot.

 Another car, a gray Ford Explorer was driven by an off-duty police officer, then slammed into the Corolla, which was thrown into the oncoming traffic.
-As the result of the collision, the Corolla burst into flames.
+As a result of the collision, the Corolla burst into flames.

 Thanks to the quick actions of bystanders, an 18-year-old woman inside the Corolla was rescued, while other two occupants in the car – identified as her brother, also 18, and boyfriend – could not be rescued and died inside the burning vehicle.